- Simple heating of a material.

 The solar furnace system is widely used in solar thermal power plants.

-The concentration component of a solar oven works in principle as a lit glass.
+The concentration component of a solar furnace works in principle as a lit glass.
 For technical reasons, however, a hollow or parabolic mirror is used, which concentrates the incident light from the sun at one focal point.

 The reflective surface of this hub can be from one square meter to several 100 square meters.
 If larger areas are required, a heliostat field is generally used, in which several flat mirrors assign light to a single point.